rfbergeron/bompiler/IDEAS.md

 - Casting between function pointer types.
 I may also allow casting functions to and from void pointers, even though that is not required by the standard.

-## Collapse type/variable names
-Instead of keeping the full declaration of a symbol in the syntax tree, it might be easier to remove all nodes except for the identifier and immediately store the symbol's information in the table.
-This way, no special handling of typeids would be required during the type checking process.

-Doing this for functions, structures and unions would be somewhat complicated, however.
-It would also require the inclusion of `typecheck.h` in `astree.c`, which may cause dependency issues.

 ## The arrow operator
-Accessing members of pointers to structs with the arrow operator is equivalent to dereferencing them and then accessing them with the dot operator, so maybe the parser should just add the necessary tree nodes to make those two operations look equivalent in the abstract syntax tree. and then accessing them with the dot operator,
+Accessing members of pointers to structs with the arrow operator is equivalent to dereferencing them and then accessing them with the dot operator, so maybe the parser should just add the necessary tree nodes to make those two operations look equivalent in the abstract syntax tree.

 ## Passing information during type checking
 The return values of the type checker's internal functions should be a flagset